JonasGroeger/cookiecutter-mediawiki-extension/README.md

     $ git remote add origin git@github.com:JonasGroeger/SomeExtension.git
     $ git push -u origin master

 Now take a look at your repo.
 Don't forget to carefully look at the generated README.md.
 Awesome, right?

 ## Support This Project
 This project is maintained by volunteers.
 Support their work by contributing or spreading the word.

-## "Your Stuff"
-Scattered throughout this project there are places marked with "Your Stuff".
-This is where third-party libraries are to be integrated with your project.

 ## Releases